MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-nonstock-items.md

 You can then fill or edit fields on the new item card as necessary.
 For more information, see [Register New Items](inventory-how-register-new-items.md).

 > [!NOTE]
 >   An Item cross reference record is automatically created for the vendor of the item between the vendor's item number and your new item number.
+For more information, see [Use Item Cross References](inventory-how-use-item-cross-refs.md).

 ## <a name="see-also"></a>See Also
 [Register New Items](inventory-how-register-new-items.md)
 [Create Special Orders](sales-how-to-create-special-orders.md)|
 [Inventory](inventory-manage-inventory.md)
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)